johannburkard/tinymeasurement/README.md

 # tinymeasurement
-Tiny JavaScript client for the Google Measurement Protocol.
+Tiny JavaScript client for the [Google Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters).
 Originally written for [eaio](http://eaio.com)'s widget.
+Useful if you want to ping back some data from your widget into your Google Analytics account, without relying on ga.js or analytics.js being present.

 ## Features